 Maui and its surrounding islands are almost wholly volcanic in origin, and today lava beds stream from the fireworks of Kilauea and Mauna Loa volcanoes, rising above rainforests.
 Glistening beaches and warm, reef-protected waters invite water sports of all kinds.
 If you are in the mood for sightseeing, take a drive on the famous Hāna Highway, a 68-mile road along Maui's majestic coastline.

-Ka'anapali Beach Club offers one-bedroom accommodations.
-The rooms feature a balcony or patio, fully-equipped kitchens, a sleeper sofa, and a garden tub or Whirlpool jetted tub in select units.
-The resort itself features laundry facilities, valet parking, safe deposit boxes, beautiful gardens, movie rentals, and currency exchange, concierge, dry cleaning, and massage services.
+Ka'anapali Beach Club offers spacious one-bedroom accommodations featuring a full bathroom complete with a garden bath and walk-in shower.
+Enjoy the convenience of the partial kitchen equipped with a refrigerator, microwave, dishwasher and coffee maker among many other modern appliances.
+The resort itself features laundry facilities, valet parking, safe deposit boxes, beautiful gardens, movie rentals, concierge, dry cleaning, and massage services.

 Cable TV w/DVD player